yqbear/dirlisting/README.md

   Create a directory listing given an input FILE.

 Options:
   --version              Show the version and exit.
-  --sort       Sort the directory entries.
+  -s, --sort             Sort the directory entries.
-  --dirsfirst  List directories before files.
+  -d, --dirsfirst        List directories before files.
+  -o, --output FILENAME  Output to this file.
   --help                 Show this message and exit.
 ```

 ### File format